apache/trafficcontrol/docs/source/api/deliveryservices_id_state.rst

 ..
-[1] If a user does not have either the "admin" nor "operations" role, then only Delivery Services assigned to the user's Tenant will be able to be queried with this endpoint
+[1] If a user does not have either the "admin" nor "operations" role, then only :term:`Delivery Service`\ s assigned to the user's Tenant will be able to be queried with this endpoint